 Changing it up a bit

-While this Vegetable Bee Soup recipe is almost perfect as is, every time I make it, it’s a little different.
+While this Vegetable Beef Soup recipe is almost perfect as is, every time I make it, it’s a little different.
 For example, I may leave out the green beans.
 Sometimes I’ll add half of the diced tomatoes.
 If I want to stretch it just a little bit further I might toss in a couple of extra potatoes.

 Perfecting the Vegetable Beef Soup

-The recipe in a printable form below, but I want to give you some instructions that I think make the soup so much better.
+The recipe is in a printable form below, but I want to give you some instructions that I think make the soup so much better.

 1. Cook your meat in the pot first.
 When you deglaze the pan it will create a more flavorful broth.

 2. Use beef broth (preferably home made).
 Your soup will taste better and the broth will increase the nutrient value.

 3. If you are into lacto-fermented foods, then ferment a bit of cabbage.
 I now keep a jar going in the fridge.
 Perfect for winter soups and stews.The cabbage will add flavor and is loaded with vitamins.

 4. I like to simmer my meat for a bit before adding the veggies.
 The veggies cook really fast, but it takes a while to make the meat fork-tender.
 You will have to gauge this according to your stove.

 5. If using a slow cooker it is best to brown the meat first.
 If time doesn’t allow for this then it will still be delicious if you toss everything in the slow cooker and then set it on low for 5-7 hours.